Donor Deletion Scenarios

 - Click Merge.

-- If the user elected to Copy the Donations when they copied the Donor record, find the empty Donations on the Donations page using the Empty Donations view, then use the delete tool to carefully remove ONLY those empty Donations.
+- If the person chose to copy the donations when they copied the Donor record, find the empty donations on the Donations page using the Empty Donations view, then use the delete tool to carefully remove ONLY those empty donations.

 Scenario 4: Someone or something created a duplicate Donor record.

-On occasion, an application or a user may create a new Donor record and assign it to a Contact that already has a Donor record.
-This results in one Contact having two Donor records.
-While this situation has no urgent consequences, it should be resolved.
+On occasion, an application or a person may create a new Donor record and assign it to a contact that already has a Donor record.
+This results in one contact having two Donor records.
+While this situation has no urgent consequences, you should resolve it.
 Perform enough research to ensure this is in fact what has happened.
 Then, handle this situation in the same manner as removing a copied duplicate.